timbeaudet/knowledge_base/processes/update_to_64bit_builds.md

 1. Directly copy `build/make_project.sh` and `build/make_project.bat` from an upgraded project.
 2. Rename `PROJECT_NAME=trophy_brawlers` in both of the newly copied scripts.
 3. Probably need to copy/update the `initialize_externals` scripts (.sh and .bat) from TrophyBrawlers.
+4. Ensure `initialize_externals` scripts are setup to `main` branches and skipping init during automated_builds by default
-4. Modify `post_build.sh` to copy macos executable to project_name_macos_config (rather than project_name_config)
+5. Modify `post_build.sh` to copy macos executable to project_name_macos_config (rather than project_name_config)
-5. Before TurtleBrains Logger is created (making a console window) copy this code to the VERY start of main:
+6. Before TurtleBrains Logger is created (making a console window) copy this code to the VERY start of main:
 	```
 	int main(const int argumentCount, const char* argumentValues[])
 	{